-On 20 November 2019, the former general manager of Ang Mo Kio Town Council (AMKTC), Wong Chee Meng, was sentenced to 27 months' jail for receiving bribes of more than S\$75,000 from the director of two construction companies, in exchange for furthering the interests of the companies (which were contractors of AMKTC).
-The director was sentenced to 21 months' jail for giving the bribes to Wong, while the director's two companies were each fined S\$75,000.
+On 20 November 2019, the former general manager of Ang Mo Kio Town Council (AMKTC) was sentenced to 27 months' jail for receiving bribes of more than S\$75,000 from the director of two construction companies, in exchange for furthering the interests of the companies (which were contractors of AMKTC).
+The director was sentenced to 21 months' jail for giving the bribes to the former general manager, while the director's two companies were each fined S \$75,000.
 The companies had won tenders and contracts from AMKTC amounting to millions of dollars.
-The bribes paid included the following: (1) discounts on a car that the director sold to Wong; (2) money sent to Wong's mistress in China; and (3) entertainment expenses incurred by Wong and the director at various KTV lounges and massage parlours that they frequented at night.
-Two other charges - the free use of a mobile line that the director gave Wong and employment that the director had secured for Wong's daughter-in-law - were taken into consideration during sentencing.
+The bribes paid included the following: (1) discounts on a car that the director sold to the former general manager; (2) money sent to the former general manager's mistress in China; and (3) entertainment expenses incurred by the former general manager and the director at various KTV lounges and massage parlours that they frequented at night.
+Two other charges - the free use of a mobile line that the director gave the former general manager and employment that the director had secured for the former general manager's daughter-in-law - were taken into consideration during sentencing.

-Upon appeal against the sentences, the High Court increased the imprisonment terms for both Wong and the director by a year each - to 39 months and 33 months respectively.
-In increasing the sentences, the High Court noted that Wong had abused his position and the high degree of trust reposed in him to commit the offences.
-The director had received substantial benefits from Wong, who was able to provide him with inside information.
+Upon appeal against the sentences, the High Court increased the imprisonment terms for both the former general manager and the director by a year each - to 39 months and 33 months respectively.
+In increasing the sentences, the High Court noted that the former general manager had abused his position and the high degree of trust reposed in him to commit the offences.
+The director had received substantial benefits from the former general manager, who was able to provide him with inside information.
 The bribery had also caused harm to third parties, such as competitors for tenders, who were forced to compete on unequal terms.